Member Guide

 Other Coverage

-To avoid unfairly burdening the Crowd with unnecessary bills, Members must pursue payment from any other payor sources (e.g. car insurance, MEC, etc.) for health events before submitting remaining medical expenses for crowdfunding.
+To avoid unfairly burdening the Crowd with unnecessary bills, Members must pursue payment from applicable payor sources (e.g. car insurance, MEC, worker's comp, etc.) for health events before submitting any remaining medical expenses for crowdfunding.

 Taxes

-Your monthly subscription fee and crowdfunding account deposit represent voluntary participation in a Membership that facilitates the funding of fellow Members’ medical bills.
-It is not a health insurance premium, nor is it a contribution to a health care sharing ministry.
+Your Monthly Membership Fee and all crowdfunding participation represent voluntary participation in a Membership that facilitates the funding of fellow Members’ medical bills.
+These should not be considered as a health insurance premium, nor should they be considered as contributions to a healthcare sharing ministry.
+These amounts are not tax-deductible.
+Please consult a tax professional for guidance on any tax-related questions.

 Legal Action